-The Plan is intended to be high-level and a living document, one that will be updated as needed.
-The goals, objectives and strategies are also high-level and intended to guide the creation and execution of operation and implementation plans.
+The Plan is a living document that will be updated as needed.
+The plan outlines goals, objectives and strategies that will guide the creation and execution of operation and implementation plans.

-The Plan reflects what CPW heard from stakeholders, the public, staff, and the Commission throughout the planning process as well as builds upon recent planning and research efforts.
-A summary of the statewide engagement process is provided below.
-In order to be successful, CPW has reached out to people across the state and encouraged participation in this planning effort.
+The Plan reflects what CPW heard from stakeholders, the public, staff, and the Commission throughout a year long planning process.
+In addition, the plan builds upon recent planning and research efforts.
+Summaries of this research and the statewide engagement process are provided below.

-CPW offered a comment form for individuals to share their thoughts on Colorado State Parks, wildlife management, outdoor recreation, and education and outreach.
+CPW offered a comment form for individuals to share feedback on Colorado State Parks, wildlife management, outdoor recreation, and education and outreach.
 Links to the public comment form were included in press releases, email announcements, fliers, social media posts and on the CPW homepage.
 The public comment form was available in English and in Spanish.
-More than 4,700 people responded to the comment form, which was also available on paper at the public workshops.
+More than 4,700 people responded to the comment form.
 A summary of the comments we received can be seen in the Public and Staff Engagement Report.

 CPW held 11 public workshops in Fort Collins, Denver, Colorado Springs, Pueblo, Lamar, Salida, Durango, Montrose, Grand Junction and Steamboat Springs.
 All meetings were open to the public and registration was not required.
 Across the 11 public strategic planning workshops, 359 individuals participated to help inform the draft Plan.
 At the workshops, staff asked participants to consider and share their ideas for how CPW can be successful over the next 10 to 20 years.
 Outcomes from these workshops can be found in the Public and Staff Engagement Report.